 While dwarfed in population by cities like New York, Los Angeles and Chicago, Washington DC remains a huge drawcard for visitors to the United States.

-Nowadays, it is perhaps most famous for being the seat of government, D.C. as it's sometimes known, has a wealth of history attached to it, meaning the city has developed into a dynamic and complex metropolis where both the past and the future are cherished.
-However, there are both positive and negative aspects of life in DC and here are some of them.
+Nowadays, it is perhaps most famous for being the seat of government.
+DC, as it's sometimes known, has a wealth of history attached to it, meaning the city has developed into a dynamic and complex metropolis where both the past and the future are cherished.
+That said, there are both positive and negative aspects of life in DC.

 Cost of living in Washington DC

 + PRO: Salaries are high